-section VI.
+SECTION II.
 Impeachment Procedures

+(b)

-(a) Definitions
+(a) Definitions.
 For the purposes of Section II, the following definitions shall apply:

-- (1) "Senator(s)": - (i) Those elected or selected (see Article III) to the position of Senator, representing a college, area of residency, or the Freshman class at Texas A&M. - (2) "Official(s)": - (i) Those persons specifically stated to be eligible for impeachment under Article VI of the SGA constitution. - (3) "Student Senate": - (i) Any and all Senators present and voting in impeachment hearings. - (4) "Accused/Accusing": - (i) Those members either submitting the charge of misconduct or that person charged with the indictment; the "accusing" party may consist of one or more persons, and all reference time allotments apply to the "accusing" party as a whole.
+(1) "Senator(s)": Those elected or selected (see Article III) to the position of Senator, representing a college, area of residency, or the Freshman class at Texas A&M.

+(2) "Official(s)": Those persons specifically stated to be eligible for impeachment under Article VI of the SGA constitution.

+(3) "Student Senate": Any and all Senators present and voting in impeachment hearings.

+(4) "Accused/Accusing": Those members either submitting the charge of misconduct or that person charged with the indictment; the "accusing" party may consist of one or more persons, and all reference time allotments apply to the "accusing" party as a whole.
+Impeachments Allowance
-(b) Impeachments Allowance

-- (1) Senators and officials may be impeached and removed from office for reasons including, but not limited to, any substantial failure to fulfill the duties and responsibilities mandated by the Texas A&M University Student Government constitution or the bylaws of the respective branch. - (2) Only one Senator or Official may be considered for impeachment at any given time. - (3) Once a motion for impeachment is made and approved, the Senate shall immediately proceed in special executive session.
-For the duration of this executive session, no one shall be allowed in the same room as the proceedings except for the following: - (i) All Senators, Senate Officers and Ex-Officio Officers - (ii) The Chief Justice of the Judicial Court and, if necessary as per subsection (d) - (3) below, one Justice of the Judicial Court - (iii) The Student Body President - (iv) The accused official and any students he wishes to call to represent him
+(1) Senators and officials may be impeached and removed from office for reasons including, but not limited to, any substantial failure to fulfill the duties and responsibilities mandated by the Texas A&M University Student Government constitution or the bylaws of the respective branch.

+(2) Only one Senator or Official may be considered for impeachment at any given time.

+(3) Once a motion for impeachment is made and approved, the Senate shall immediately proceed in special executive session.
+For the duration of this executive session, no one shall be allowed in the same room as the proceedings except for the following:

+(i) All Senators, Senate Officers and Ex-Officio Officers

+(ii) The Chief Justice of the Judicial Court and, if necessary as per Subsection (d)(3) below, one Justice of the

+Judicial Court

+- (iii) The Student Body President

+- (iv) The accused official and any students they wish to call to represent them

-(v) The advisor for the Senate, and should the accused official be from another branch, another advisor of his choosing
+- (4) The advisor for the Senate, and should the accused official be from another branch, another advisor of their choosing

-(c) Impeachment Motions
+- (c) Impeachment Motions

-(1) Impeachment by Petition
+- (1) Impeachment by Petition

-To bring a motion of impeachment against an Official, any Senator may at any time file a petition with the Speaker of the Senate or the Rules and Regulations Chair containing the signatures of at least one-third (1/3) of the Senators.

-The Senator who files the petition and any petition signers who wish to join him shall be considered the accusing party during the impeachment trial.
+To bring a motion of impeachment against an (i) Official, any Senator may at any time file a petition with the Speaker of the Senate or the Rules and Regulations Chair containing the signatures of at least one-third (1/3) of the Senators.
+The Senator who files the petition and any petition signers who wishes to join them shall be considered the accusing party during the impeachment trial.
 The impeachment trial shall be added to the agenda of the next general meeting of the Senate after the receipt of the petition, unless that meeting takes place less than seventy-two (72) hours after the vote of the Committee, in which case it shall be added to the following meeting's agenda.
-Every effort must be made to inform the Official of his impending trial immediately after receipt of the petition.
+Every effort must be made to inform the Official of their impending trial immediately after receipt of the petition.
 The petition shall be filed in the Archives of the Senate after the conclusion of the trial.